Best places for desi food in Brighton

 The menu comprises of some of the classic vegetarian options a variety of vegetable curries and daals as well as a classic chaat starter option.
 The masoor daal and muttar paneer being the highlights, reminding you of those times at home when you were blessed by your mother’s cooking.
 Nilesh makes sure that he keeps a thali option that is both filling and authentic, with options of Khaman dhokla and Samosa Chaats as starters and some delectable palak paneer among the mains.

-Often considered a hidden gem, the restaurant itself is tucked within Hove’s residential areas so at first it may deceive the senses.
 It is a perfect place to take someone special, whether it is family, friends or a partner.

 - Nilesh prides himself on his alcohol collection as well, especially his collection of rums and craft beers, a must-have when visiting